sxa/website-v2/content/blog/slsabuild3-temurin/index.md

 ## Introduction

-[SLSA](https://slsa.dev) is a framework with individual levels that software producers can work towards to make their software more secure, and consumers can make decisions based on the software package’s security posture.
+Supply-chain Levels for Software Artifacts, or [SLSA](https://slsa.dev), is a framework with individual levels that software producers can work towards to make their software more secure, and consumers can make decisions based on the software package’s security posture.
 The Adoptium project has worked closely with the Eclipse Foundation security